nap23carc/tutorials/linux-training-abqlibrary.md

-# Linux Training - Albuquerque Bernalillo County Library
+# Linux Training - Albuquerque Bernalillo County Library & LinkedIn Learning

 Having an account with the Albuquerque Bernalillo County Library allows you to access LinkedIn Learning courses for free.
 Follow the steps below to sign-up for an account and start accessing courses and learning paths.